Quick Navigation: How to Open Bak File

-Be careful with below manual steps to export SQL database:
+Be careful with the below manual steps to export the SQL database:

 Step 1.
 Open SQL Server Management Studio and log in with your administrator account.

 Step 3.
-Enter the SQL Server Import and Export Wizard, click "Next" to continue.
+Enter the SQL Server Import and Export Wizard, and click "Next" to continue.

 Step 4.
 Choose a data source from which you want to copy data as shown below and click "Next" to continue: